EU warns against energy crisis turning into fiscal crisis - FT

 The finance ministers of Germany, Spain, Italy, Portugal, and Austria on Friday called on Brussels to introduce an EU-wide windfall tax on energy companies to ease the "burden on the European economy and European citizens."

-Poland has cut VAT and excise duties on fuel, amounting to 1.6 billion zlotys (370 million euros) in lost tax revenue per month.
+Poland has cut VAT and excise duties on fuel, amounting to PLN 1.6 billion (EUR 370 million) in lost tax revenue per month.
 The government plans to offset this with a windfall tax on energy companies.
 Details of this new tax have not yet been published.

-Governments in the bloc considering providing subsidies and other state aid to support affected sectors have been warned that they must still adhere to EU rules aimed at a "green" economy and reducing reliance on fossil fuels, officials said.
+The bloc's governments considering providing subsidies and other state aid to support affected sectors have been warned that they must still adhere to EU rules aimed at a "green" economy and reducing dependence on fossil fuels, officials said.

-"The problem with such a crisis is that sometimes we have to support and subsidize things that we don't usually dream of, but it has to be done in the short term," Jørgensen said.
+"The problem with such a crisis is that sometimes we have to support and subsidize things that we don't normally dream of, but it needs to be done in the short term," Jørgensen said.
 "Otherwise, people will freeze or production will shut down."